mrad201/Professional-Practice/README.md

 Two actionable items for this principal would be:
 - User can request to modify thier personal information
 - User can be informed of results of request

+# 2. Privacy Policy

+The website I have selected is www.mightyape.co.nz.
+This website sells everything from computers, books, to games for children.
+The type of data that they collect is personal user information including but not limited to: Name, Address, Emai also Billing Information.

+### Privacy Policy for website selected.

+We collect personal information from you, including information about your: name contact information billing or purchase information
+We collect your personal information in order to:
+Send products to the customer
+Providing some information is optional.
+If you choose not to enter their address, we'll be unable to send them their products they purchased.
+We keep your information safe by storing it in a secure database and only allowing certain staff to view .

+You have the right to ask for a copy of any personal information we hold about you, and to ask for it to be corrected if you think it is wrong.
+If you’d like to ask for a copy of your information, or to have it corrected, please contact us at info@mightyape.co.nz , or 24/28 Highgate Parkway, Silverdale 0932.

+#### My privacy policy implements each of the five principles analysed in the privacy checklist as follows:

+Principal 1 as the website needs to collect user personal information in order to process and send out products that the user has purchased.
+Only the information required to carry out the specific task will be asked for.

+Principal 3 is shown by obtaining the users information directly from the user and not from a third party.
+User is informed the purpose of why the information is been collected.
+Also the recipients of the information.

+Principal 5 is shown by storing users information in a secure database and only allowing certain staff to view.

+Principal 6 is shown by the user been able to sign up and log in to their personal account, and update or modify any of their personal information that they would like.

+Principal 7 is shown by the user been able to request any information held by the agency to be modified or updated.
+The user should be able to view that a modification has been made by agency of the information, and the steps taken to carry out this request.